GaloyMoney/dev.galoy.io/README.md

 ## Overview of GaloyMoney

-The GaloyMony core banking platform includes the parts necessary to launch a community bank on Bitcoin:
+The GaloyMoney core banking platform includes the parts necessary to launch a community bank on Bitcoin:

 #### Backend